Tuljapur: Demographics

 As of 2001 India census, Tuljapur had a population of 31,714.
 Males constituted 52% of the population and females 48%.
 Tuljapur had an average literacy rate of 69%, higher than the national average of 59.5%: male literacy was 76%, and female literacy was 60%.
 In 2001 in Tuljapur, 14% of the population was under 6 years of age.
 Marathi is spoken here.

 Culture

 The Tulja Bhavani Temple is dedicated to the Hindu goddess Bhavani.
 The town has received much notice during past centuries since the temple has always enjoyed a special association with the Bhosale clan to which Chhatrapati Shivaji belonged.
 Goddess Bhavani was the family deity of the Bhosale clan.

 As the Goddess Bhavani is the deity of many people from Maharashtra, they come walking in during the Dasara Festival to worship the Goddess Bhavani.
 Every year after Navaratri, on the eve of Kojagiri Poornima, many devotees cover long distances to reach the city.
 Huge crowds are drawn to the temple for worshipping the goddess Bhavani.

 The temple-town of Pandharpur, the osmanabad caves, and the Naldurg Fort all lie within easy reach.

-Pooja

-The noble minded priests from well known family encompasses Magar, Hangargekar, Karhade, Palange, Bhosale, Tole, Kadam from the Maratha caste and Pathak, Lasane, Prayag, Shamraj and Kulkarni families are brahmin priests in Tuljabhavani temple from very prior time.